GulcanC/GC-react-p2/README.md

 🌟 Use router component like Routes, Router, Navigate, NavLink...

 🌟 Create the cards component, when we click a single card, we will go through the single card page, for doing this use NavLink react router component

+🌟 Use router component like Routes, Router, Navigate, ...

 🌟 Use Sass to style application